 The Social Studies Department is designed to prepare the student to become a contributing Christian member of the American political system.
-Students must choose either European History or World Geography during their first or second year of high school.
-During the junior year, students take United States History and as seniors they take a course combining Civics and Free Enterprise.

 Western Civilization Honors

 This course gives students the same overview as students in Western Civilization but with an added emphasis on historical thinking, interpreting primary and secondary sources, and critical writing.

 This course focuses on developing students’ understanding of European history from approximately 1450 to the present.
 The course has students investigate the content of European history for significant events, individuals, developments, and processes in four historical periods, and develop and use the same thinking skills and methods (analyzing primary and secondary sources, making historical comparisons, chronological reasoning, and argumentation) employed by historians when they study the past.
 The course also provides five themes (interaction of Europe and the world, poverty and prosperity, objective knowledge and subjective visions, states and other institutions of power, and individual and society) that students explore throughout the course in order to make connections among historical developments in diﬀerent times and places.
 In addition, the student commits to participate in Advanced Placement testing.

 This semester elective course gives the students an overview of basic principles from areas of law such as Tort Law, Contract Law, Criminal Law, Constitutional Law, and Family Law.
 Students will become acquainted with the litigation and mediation process.
 Students may also participate in a mock trial.
 Additionally, the class will provide insight into law school expectations and the day-to-day activities of an attorney.